code of conduct

 City Council Work Session -

-Council raised concerns about vague language and about trying to regulate phone/device use during meetings due to potential enforcement disputes.
+During discussion, Council raised concerns about vague language and about attempting to regulate phone/device use during meetings due to potential enforcement disputes.

 City Council Work Session -

-Council supported removing or changing sections tied to penalties (including language about removing a member).
+Council supported removing or changing sections tied to penalties (including language about removing a member) and asked for a tighter rule limiting who can speak during any complaint hearing to the complainant and witnesses only.

 City Council Work Session -